CrunchyData/pgmonitor/grafana/README.md

 # Grafana

-Download and install graphana RPM Package from https://grafana.com/grafana/download
+The Grafana RPM Package can be downloaded and installed from https://grafana.com/grafana/download.

+The steps to access the customized dashboards are as follows:

-* Connect to grafana &gt;ip|&lt;:3000
+* Connect to Grafana via https://&gt;ip-address&lt;:3000
 * Login as admin/admin
 * Change admin password
 * Add Prometheus datasource